openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### VolumeName (Optional)

 VolumeName can be used to bind PersistentVolumeClaim(PVC) to retained PersistentVolume(PV).
 When VolumeName is specified K8s will ignore [selector field](#selectors-optional).
+If volumeName field is specified Kubernetes will try to bind to specified volume(It will help to create claims for pre provisioned volume).
 If volumeName is unspecified then CSI driver will try to provision new volume.
+For more detailed information workflow click [here](../design/lvm/persistent-volume-claim/volume_name.md).

-Note: Before creating PVC make PersistentVolume `Available` by removing claimRef on PersistentVolume.
+Note: Before creating PVC make retained/preprovisioned PersistentVolume `Available` by removing claimRef on PersistentVolume.

 ```yaml
 kind: PersistentVolumeClaim
 apiVersion: v1